rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 Knoll understands that some other of his fellow scientists rave about this idea of seeded life (p.
 72, _A Brief History of Earth_).
 I'd just like to point out that it is the year 2022 and Knoll is perhaps surround by men and women that "enthuse" about this notion of "panspermia".

-Once you turn the page of your Eiseley text you'll see even more here: (all this quoting helps me practice my typing):
+Once you turn the page of your Eiseley text:

 > This theory (panspermia) had a certain attraction as a way out of an embarrassing dilemma, but it suffers from the defect of explaining nothing, even if it should prove true.
 It does not _elucidate_ the nature of life.